top of page

 100% of your donations go to the horses medical care, feed, farrier, bail from the kill pens, transport from the kill pens or anything else the horses might need.

-Bail Lot# 1136 - $1050
+Bail for Lot# 5146 - $1400

-Initial Medical - $500 each
+Initial Medical - TBD

-Total fundraiser - $3,375
+Total Fundraiser - $6300

 Medical Fundraiser Details

 These horses will only receive the best medical care for the rest of their lives here on our farm!
+Although some can't stay as long as others we will do everything we can for these animals.

 Please consider making tax deductible donation to help cover the most recent medical bills.